ianbishop/userevents.github.io/4.2/docs/patterns.md

     (perform liveops connect {:rep-id rep.id})))
 {% endhighlight %}

-The pattern above is relatively complex but shows the flexibility and the power of the platform.
+The details of how this pattern works may not be clear just yet, but we'll go into the specifics shortly.
+This pattern is relatively complex but shows the flexibility and the power of the platform.